microsoft/Threat-matrix-for-storage-services/docs/about.md

 # About

 The purpose of the threat matrix for storage services is to conceptualize the known tactics, techniques, and procedures (TTP) that adversaries may use against this type accounts.
-Inspired from MITRE ATT&CK, the threat matrix for storage services is designed to give quick insight into a potential TTP that an adversary may be using in their attack campaign.
+Inspired from MITRE ATT&CK, the threat matrix for storage services is designed to give quick insight into a potential TTP that an adversaries may be using in their attack campaign.

 <br>